-Benefits are funded by contributions and investment earnings, currently the level of contribution income is sufficient to fund regular benefit payments.
+Benefits are funded by contributions and investment earnings.
+Currently the level of contribution income is sufficient to fund regular benefit payments.
 Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the financial year ended 31 March 2016.
-Employee contributions are matched by employers' contributions which are set based on triennial actuarial funding valuations.
+Employers' contributions are set as part of the triennial actuarial funding valuation.
 The last such valuation was at 31 March 2013.
-Employers' contributions comprise a percentage rate on active payroll between 11% and 25.1% and deficit payments of fixed cash amount set for each employer as part of the triennial funding valuation.
+Employers' contributions comprise a percentage rate on active payroll between 11% and 25.1% and deficit payments of fixed cash amounts set for each employer as part of the triennial funding valuation.